alaamer12/c4f/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Model Compatibility

+While c4f has been primarily tested with `gpt-4-mini`, `gpt-4`, and `gpt-3.5-turbo`, the underlying g4f library supports many additional models.
+However, please note:

+⚠️ **Warning**: Although most g4f-supported models may technically work with c4f, they have not been extensively tested and are not officially recommended.
+Using untested models may result in:
+- Lower quality commit messages
+- Slower performance
+- Unexpected errors or timeouts

+For the best experience, we recommend using one of the officially supported models specified in the command-line options.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE file](LICENSE) for details.

 ## Acknowledgments

 - Built with [g4f](https://github.com/xtekky/gpt4free) for AI generation
+  - Special thanks to the g4f library maintainers for making powerful AI models accessible
+  - g4f enables this tool to generate high-quality commit messages without API keys
 - Uses [rich](https://github.com/Textualize/rich) for beautiful terminal formatting